Director/ Associate Dean: Dr. Julie Barris

 Profile of the Saint Francis University Adult Learner

-The ADCS programs are designed primarily for women and men over the age of 23 who are seeking to enhance and develop their current profession, embark on a new career path, or resume their postsecondary study.
-The ADCS programs offered through Saint Francis University focus on the student who has full-time responsibilities on the job or in the home.
+The ADCS programs are designed for students seeking to enhance and develop their current profession, embark on a new career path, or resume their postsecondary study.
+Our adult learners are typically over the age of 23, but our partnerships with the area Career & Technology Centers plus online programs have expanded our service area to any college-aged student meeting our requirements and programs.
+The ADCS programs offered through Saint Francis University primarily focus on the student who has full-time responsibilities on the job or in the home.
 Some students work part-time or may have been displaced from a job and are looking to retool.
 No matter the case, the ADCS office is here to serve the adult learner's needs.
 The programs are offered on campus, online, or at off-campus locations convenient to the student and can be completed through evening and weekend studies.

 All programs through Adult Degree and Continuing Studies (ADCS) operate on a rolling admission basis.
 Students with prior college credit must have at least a 2.0 QPA (C average) to be considered for admission to the university.
 Those with no prior college coursework must have a high school diploma or GED with average grades of a C or higher.
 Individuals interested in applying for admission to any undergraduate program offered through the Adult Degree and Continuing Studies program must submit the following materials to the ADCS:

 - One letter of Recommendation (from a non-family member)